oracle/graaljs/docs/user/JavaScriptCompatibility.md

 - returns whether `fn` is an object of the Java language that represents a Java function
 - returns `false` for all other types, including native JavaScript function, and functions of other polyglot languages

-This function requires the Nashorn compatibility mode flag.
+> This function is only available in Nashorn compatibility mode (`--js.nashorn-compat=true`).

 #### `Java.isScriptObject(obj)`

 - returns whether `obj` is an object of the JavaScript language
 - returns `false` for all other types, including objects of Java and other polyglot languages

-This function requires the Nashorn compatibility mode flag.
+> This function is only available in Nashorn compatibility mode (`--js.nashorn-compat=true`).

 #### `Java.isScriptFunction(fn)`

 - returns whether `fn` is a JavaScript function
 - returns `false` for all other types, including Java function, and functions of other polyglot languages

-This function requires the Nashorn compatibility mode flag.
+> This function is only available in Nashorn compatibility mode (`--js.nashorn-compat=true`).

 #### `Java.addToClasspath(location)`

-- adds the specified location (file name or path name, as String) to Java's classpath
+- adds the specified location (a `.jar` file or directory path string) to Java's classpath

 ### Polyglot